What is a Clinical Placement?

 Clinical opportunities encompass:

-- The in-house campus clinic services pediatric and adult clients with various communication needs and extends to collaborations with other campus departments and community settings.
+- The UC Speech and Hearing Clinic is our in-house clinic which services pediatric and adult clients with various communication needs and extends to collaborations with other campus departments and community settings.

 - Faculty research labs provide an extension of coursework with more hands-on exposure to research and instrumentation prior to/concurrently with clinical placements to assist students in the clinical application of their knowledge base